Governor Tom McCall's Administration

 Over the years, the Legislature and I, and our fellow citizens, have brought about imaginative change that will be warmly received by posterity.
 But modern society permits us no time to savor our successes.
 Society is not static, and government must be able to respond promptly, capably and fairly to emergent crises.
 The people of Oregon have high expectations.
 They look to us for fulfillment.

-The Legislature and this Administration --- with the expectations of the people as our beacon --- have done as much to affect the destiny of Oregon as any citizens, including those whose names are emblemized on the walls of these chambers.
+The Legislature and this Administration --- with the expectations of the people as our beacon --- have done as much to affect the destiny of Oregon as any citizens, including those whose names are emblazoned on the walls of these chambers.
 We have established the pattern --- and that pattern commands us to make one more great upward bound to protect the fabric of life throughout this Century.

-IN my first inaugural address I said: “An Imperative of progress in these years is a rapport between the executive and legislative branches.”
+In my first inaugural address I said: “An Imperative of progress in these years is a rapport between the executive and legislative branches.”
 I was pleased to be able to say to you four years later that effective communication had been established, and that “in Oregon we have the most meaningful rapport between the legislative and executive branches in any of the 50 states.”

 Today we are more convinced than ever that reasonable men and women can treat the complex ills of society --- and that no problem can frustrate and enlightened people’s search for a solution.